-In 2022 Sport resumed as before COVID.
-We were able to have our Athletics, Cross Country and Swimming Carnivals, and we participated in the Cluster for these events.
-We were also able to participate in Sport in Schools Activities, Gymnastics and the surf fun days for the Primary students.
-The swimming program for the Year 1 and 2 students was also able to go ahead.
+In 2023 we had many great sports days like our Athletics, Cross Country and Swimming Carnivals, and some of our students participated in the Cluster, Diocesan and even Polding level for these events.
+We were also able to participate in Sports in School Activities, like gymnastics and tennis, and the primary students got to go to surf safety fun days at Terrigal Beach.
+In Term 3, the Year 1 and 2 students got to do our annual swimming program at Gosford Pool.